 Professor Leonard, as Georgetown History’s Director of Undergraduate Studies, is in charge of managing the entire undergraduate history program, from putting together course schedules (with the help of Amy Chidester!) to signing up new majors to organizing events like the Why History Matters series.
 In Spring, as the threat of COVID-19 was beginning to loom larger, Professor Leonard took stock of the situation and assessed that there was a good chance that the disease would require a massive undertaking to work around.
 Her assessment would prove prescient and remains relevant today, as Leonard describes the Summer and Fall semesters as moving from “the triage and survival” of the Spring to a place of “innovation and stability.”
 This movement has taken many forms: reassuring and supporting students and majors, answering an untold number of questions, taking CANDLS classes, and making sure that both the students and her fellow faculty members were as prepared and comfortable as possible working virtually.

 Such a large undertaking is – of course – a monumental amount of work, so how did Professor Leonard manage it?
-Back in the Spring, Leonard recounts that her coping mechanism lay in comfort foods (“No Regrets!”), but, as of late, she says that she has found success with aerobic walks and working out, and of course the occasionally Zoom Happy Hour with friends.
+Back in the Spring, Leonard recounts that her coping mechanism lay in comfort foods (“No Regrets!”), but, as of late, she says that she has found success with aerobic walks and working out, and of course the occasional Zoom Happy Hour with friends.
 However, what really has kept Professor Leonard going through all this, it seems, is seeing how her students are responding to the crisis.
-She says that she first expected them to be more “bitter and resentful,” but instead are more empathetic and engaged, with particular emphasis placed on “how eager the students are to make this work.”
-In reflecting upon her work during the transition, Professor Leonard hopes that people saw her as a useful guide during certain times and, reflecting upon the experience, comes to the ultimate conclusion that – despite everything – the last few months have made her “realize how much I like this job.”
+She says that she first expected them to be more “bitter and resentful,” but instead they are more empathetic and engaged, with particular emphasis placed on “how eager the students are to make this work.”
+In reflecting upon her work during the transition, Professor Leonard hopes that people saw her as a useful guide during uncertain times and, reflecting upon the experience, comes to the ultimate conclusion that – despite everything – the last few months have made her “realize how much I like this job.”

 Kathryn Olesko, Chair of the Main Campus Executive Faculty